Palawan peacock-pheasant: Description

 The adult male is the most peacock-like member of the genus Polyplectron in appearance.
 It has an erectile crest and highly iridescent electric blue-violet, metallic green-turquoise dorsal plumage.
-Its breast and ventral regions are dark black.
-The rectrices are wide, flat, and rigid.
+Its breast and ventral regions are a velvety black.
+The flight feathers (rectrices) are wide, flat, and rigid; velvety black on the inner edges and an iridescent violet-blue-green on the outer edges.
 Their terminal edges are squared.
-Each tail plume and upper-tail covert is marked with highly iridescent, light reflective, ocelli.
-The tail is erected and expanded laterally together with the bodies of the birds.
+The tail feathers are black with very fine golden-brown speckling.
+Each tail plume and upper-tail covert is marked with highly iridescent, light-reflective "eyes" (ocelli), each bordered by black and gray; they are also tipped in bands of black and gray.
+The tail is held erect and expanded laterally together with the bodies of the birds.
 The males also raise one wing and lower the other, laterally compressing the body during pair-bonding, courtship displays as well and may also be antipredator adaptation.

 The female is slightly smaller than the male.
 Its contour plumage is cloudy silt in colouration.
 The mantle and breast are a dark sepia in coloration.
 The rectrices are essentially similar to those of the male, exhibiting marked adumbrations and stunning ocelli.
 Throughout, their plumage is earthen and difficult to distinguish from the substrate and branches.
 While it has similar proportions of the tail to the male, its markings are not as visually arresting.
 Like the male, the female has a short crest and is whitish on the throat, cheeks and eyebrows.

 Chicks are vivid ginger and cinnamon hued with prominent yellow markings.
 Juveniles of both sexes in the first year closely resemble their mothers.
 Subadult males in their second year more closely resemble their fathers but the mantle and wing coverts are marked with adumbrations analogous with the ocelli in the contour plumage of other peacock-pheasant species.

 Like other peacock-pheasants, Palawan males and some females exhibit multiple spurs on the metatarsus.
 These are used in anti-predator defense, foraging in leaf litter and contests with other males.
 The male Palawan excavates slight depressions in which it orients its body during postural display behaviors.
 The bird vibrates loudly via stridulation of rectrice quills.
 This communicative signal is both audible and as a form of seismic communication.

 Palawan peacock-pheasants are strong fliers.
 Their flight is swift, direct and sustained.

 Distribution and habitat

 Endemic to the Philippines, the Palawan peacock-pheasant is found in the humid forests of Palawan Island in the southern part of the Philippine archipelago.
+They are confined to the lowlands and foothills, at elevations normally below 1000 m above sea level.